 The oversight of open tickets in DMSU is done automatically twice a week during the DMSU chat meetings.
 This sweep through all the open tickets makes sure that no tickets are left without supporter’s reaction for more than three working days.
 This is sufficient for the vast majority of tickets which have lower priorities.
 The less frequent high-priority tickets are always assigned to a specific supporter who has the responsibility to proceed with the ticket quickly.

 On the other hand, tickets may get stuck in the “waiting for reply” state when further information from the user is requested.
 If the user does not respond for longer than a week, reminders are sent regularly.
 If the user still does not respond for a month, such ticket is closed, assuming the user is not interested in solving the issue anymore.
 The user can still reopen the ticket any time, though.
+This process will be automated in PQ13 by GGUS.

 Once the ticket is reassigned to a 3rd line support unit, the responsibility is transferred to the particular Product Team.
-The product teams are obliged to react to the ticket in a given time, depending on the priority, as described by the SLA between EGI and the technology provider.
-Sticking with these deadlines is monitored continuously by the software support team (in the work revisions in PY3 this task was assigned to the KIT team, which is also responsible for running GGUS, hence they have the expertise and automated tools directly available).
+The product teams are obliged to react to the ticket in a given time, depending on the priority, as described by the SLAs between EGI and the technology providers [R5, R6].
+Compliance to the agreed service level targets is continuously monitored by the software support team (starting with PY3 this task was assigned to the KIT team, who is also responsible for running the GGUS system, and have the expertise and automated tools needed to effectively run this task).
 Reminders are sent when the deadlines are approaching or they were missed, and regular statistics on the SLA violations are generated and reported to TCB.
+The process of periodically reminding supporters when a contribution is needed will be also automated in PQ13.

 Further on, reminders on tickets which were not touched for longer time are generated as well.

-During PY1 and PY2 the issue of growing backlog of unsolved tickets with the technology providers appeared.
+During PY1 and PY2 the issue of a growing backlog of unsolved tickets with the technology providers appeared.
 It was repeatedly discussed at TCB, and an approach of automatically closing such unsolved tickets was proposed.
 Details are described in [R3].
 However, a fairly surprising outcome of PY3 is that deploying such a heavyweight procedure is not necessary anymore.
 Instead, after having communicated the importance of the issue to the technology providers, and having started to send thorough reminders described above, the situation improved considerably.
-At the time of this writing, there is only about 100 tickets assigned to the Product Teams in an open state older than two months (i.e. having missed a typical release cycle).
+At the time of this writing, there are only about 100 tickets assigned to third level support teams in an open state older than two months (i.e. having missed a typical release cycle).
 Because these tickets are distributed among 30 Product Teams, their average number per team is quite acceptable.
-Moreover, the number of such tickets decreases exponentially with their age, and all of them appear to be active – there is still occasional communication between the submitter and the software developers on further clarification of the issue.
+Moreover, the number of such tickets decreases exponentially with their age, and all of them appear to be active – there is still occasional communication between the submitter and the software developers for further clarification of the issue.

 OTher Software support tasks